 Parents are welcome to visit classrooms.
-Visits must be prearranged with the teacher.
+Visits must be pre-arranged with the teacher.
 Upon arriving at school, the parent is asked to report to the office to sign in and present a photo I.D.
-A school official will escort you to your child's room.
+A school official will escort you to your child's room and remain with you during your visit.
 Conferences between parent and teacher need to occur at a mutually agreed upon time outside of the instructional period.

-Students from other schools are not permitted to visit classrooms during the school day or be on campus.
+Students from other schools are not permitted to visit classrooms during the school day or be on campus unless previously arranged with a teacher.